MakeMeSenpai/audio_visualizer/README.md

 ## Editing the code

 This project is setup to run from `index.html`.
 The main program is in `main.js`.
-The rendering process that vidsualizes the audio is broken up into separate modules.
+The rendering process that visualizes the audio is broken up into separate modules.
 I've included a few sample renderers.
 You goal is to make your own renderer.

 Each rendering module is a function that takes the frequency array and canvas context as arguments.
 Sometimes there are other arguments if needed.
 Take a look at the comments in each of these files for notes.